Faculty & Contacts

 In 2008, Don became a full-time faculty member in the Sport and Exercise Studies program and he teaches much of the exercise science curriculum.
-Courses he teaches include, Exercise Physiology, Quantitative Methods, Exercise Prescription, Kinesiology, Advanced Resistance Training, and Fitness Concepts for Special Populations.
+Courses he teaches include, Exercise Physiology, Kinesiology, Exercise Prescription, Kinesiology, Advanced Resistance Training, and Conditioning the Youth Athlete.
 Don is responsible for curriculum development, student advising, and classroom instruction.

 Don is a graduate of Ohio University where he earned a Bachelor’s and Master’s degree in Exercise physiology in 1990.
 He is also a certified strength and conditioning specialist through the National Strength and Conditioning Association.
 Don has had the privilege of applying his education in many different environments such as, athletic strength and conditioning, cardiac rehab, occupational therapy, fitness center management, personal training, and teaching.

 Office: Delaware Hall 077